redis/redis-doc/topics/cluster-spec.md

 Redis cluster supports the ability to add and remove nodes while the cluster is running.
 Actually adding or removing a node is abstracted into the same operation, that is, moving a hash slot from a node to another.
-This means that the same basic mechanism can use in order to rebalance the cluster, add or remove nodes, and so forth.
+This means that the same basic mechanism can be used in order to rebalance the cluster, add or remove nodes, and so forth.

 * To add a new node to the cluster an empty node is added to the cluster and some hash slot is moved from existing nodes to the new node.